AdobeDocs/experience-platform.en/help/segmentation/tutorials/create-a-segment.md

 ### Gather values for required headers

-In order to make calls to Platform APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
+In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
 Completing the authentication tutorial provides the values for each of the required headers in all Experience Platform API calls, as shown below:

 - Authorization: Bearer `{ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-All resources in Experience Platform are isolated to specific virtual sandboxes.
-All requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:
+All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

 - x-sandbox-name: `{SANDBOX_NAME}`

->[!NOTE] For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).
+>[!NOTE] For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

 All requests that contain a payload (POST, PUT, PATCH) require an additional header: